 The benefit of saving almost anything on the web is that you have access to everything from any computer.
 Plus, if your Chromebook ever bites the dust, you won’t have to worry about losing all your apps, documents, and settings.

-Finally, Chromebook screen sizes tend to be more comparable to their Windows counterparts, with everything from miniature 12-inch Chromebooks like the Pixel Slate to 15-inch models like the .
+Finally, Chromebook screens are similar to their MacBook and Windows PC counterparts, ranging in size from miniature 12-inch Chromebooks like the Pixel Slate to 15-inch models like the .
 There aren’t any larger than that, but Chromebooks work well with external monitors for those who need more screen space.

 Not all Chromebooks have high-resolution screens, but there is no reason to think a Chromebook’s screen can’t look as good as Windows laptops.